 There is one other thing to keep in mind.
 If you compare the value returned by this approach to the value returned by Word's internal word counter, the values will be different.
 This "divide by 5" approach is an old rule of thumb for those in the publishing business.
 Word's internal counter calculates words by, essentially, looking at the number of spaces and punctuation in a document—the elements that normally denote the end of a word.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (10026) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (10026) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: A Quick-and-Dirty Word Count.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."